-- The term "Audit Fees" means the aggregate fees billed by the Company's external auditor for services provided in auditing the Company's annual financial statements for the subject year. - (2) "All Other Fees" includes a 2.5% support cost, on the total agreed upon fee, by the Company's external auditor. - Converted from Pounds Sterling and Brazilian Real to Canadian dollars using the average noon buying rate for Pounds Sterling reported by the Bank of Canada for the fiscal period ended December 31, 2020, being £1.00 = C\$1.72, BRL1.00 = C\$4.07.
+- The term "Audit Fees" means the aggregate fees billed by the Company's external auditor for services provided in auditing the Company's annual financial statements for the subject year. - Converted from Pounds Sterling and Brazilian Real to Canadian Dollars using the average noon buying rate for Pounds Sterling reported by the Bank of Canada for the fiscal period ended December 31, 2021, being £1.00 = C\$1.71, R\$1.00 = C\$4.40.